Conference. Neuroimaging and neurotherapies in Attention Deficit Hyperactivity Disorder (ADHD)

 Description

-Professor Katya Rubia, an expert in cognitive neuroscience of the King's College in London, will open the course with a presentation focused on the most recent foundations and advances in neuroscience.
-Through a scientific and clinical perspective, it will explore how the study of the human brain has evolved thanks to neuroimaging techniques and how these advances are transforming the understanding of brain development, especially in children and adolescents.
+Professor Katya Rubia, a cognitive neuroscience expert at King's College London, will open the course with a lecture focusing on the foundations and latest advances in neuroscience.
+Through a scientific and clinical perspective, she will explore how the study of the human brain has evolved thanks to neuroimaging techniques and how these advances are transforming our understanding of brain development, especially in children and adolescents.

 Speakers